eclipse-iofog/iofogctl/README.md

 Welcome to the cool new iofogctl Cli!

 Use `iofogctl version` to display the current version.

 Usage:
   iofogctl [flags]
   iofogctl [command]

 Available Commands:
-  attach        Attach an existing ioFog resource to Control Plane configure     Configure iofogctl or ioFog resources connect       Connect to an existing Control Plane create        Create a resource delete        Delete an existing ioFog resource deploy        Deploy Edge Compute Network components on existing infrastructure describe      Get detailed information of existing resources detach        Detach an existing ioFog resource from its ECN disconnect    Disconnect from an ioFog cluster get           Get information of existing resources help          Help about any command legacy        Execute commands using legacy CLI logs          Get log contents of deployed resource move          Move an existing resources inside the current Namespace prune         prune ioFog resources rename        Rename the iofog resources that are currently deployed start         Starts a resource stop          Stops a resource version       Get CLI application version view          Open ECN Viewer
+  attach        Attach one ioFog resource to another completion    Generate the autocompletion script for the specified shell configure     Configure iofogctl or ioFog resources connect       Connect to an existing Control Plane create        Create a resource delete        Delete an existing ioFog resource deploy        Deploy Edge Compute Network components on existing infrastructure describe      Get detailed information of an existing resources detach        Detach one ioFog resource from another disconnect    Disconnect from an ioFog cluster exec          Connect to an Exec Session of a resource get           Get information of existing resources help          Help about any command legacy        Execute commands using legacy CLI logs          Get log contents of deployed resource move          Move an existing resources inside the current Namespace prune         prune ioFog resources rebuild       Rebuilds a microservice or system-microservice rename        Rename the iofog resources that are currently deployed rollback      Rollback ioFog resources start         Starts a resource stop          Stops a resource upgrade       Upgrade ioFog resources version       Get CLI application version view          Open ECN Viewer

 Flags:
-      --detached           Use/Show detached resources -h, --help               help for iofogctl
+      --detached           Use/Show detached resources
+      --debug              Toggle for displaying verbose output of API clients (HTTP and SSH) -h, --help               help for iofogctl
-      --http-verbose       Toggle for displaying verbose output of API client -n, --namespace string   Namespace to execute respective command within (default "default") -v, --verbose            Toggle for displaying verbose output of iofogctl
+  -n, --namespace string   Namespace to execute respective command within (default "default") -v, --verbose            Toggle for displaying verbose output of iofogctl